landerhe/shopify-app-template-remix/README.md

 shopify app dev
 ```

+## Inventory reset tool (this app)

+This app includes an embedded admin page at **Inventory reset** (`/app/inventory-reset`) with a single button that:

+- Sets **available inventory to 0** for every stocked inventory item across **all locations**
+- Sets variant inventory policy to **DENY** (unchecks “Continue selling when out of stock”)

+### Required scopes

+These scopes are configured in `shopify.app.toml`:

+- `write_products`
+- `write_inventory`
+- `read_locations`

+If you change scopes, run `npm run deploy` and reinstall the app in your dev store.

+### Performance / rate limits

+For stores with many variants and locations, this operation can take time and may hit Shopify API limits.
+The implementation batches requests and will return a summary plus sample errors in the UI.

 Local development is powered by [the Shopify CLI](https://shopify.dev/docs/apps/tools/cli).
 It logs into your partners account, connects to an app, provides environment variables, updates remote config, creates a tunnel and provides commands to generate extensions.